 If you want to have a much more authentic and relaxing day trip to the archipelago (or overnight) from Cartagena, definitely consider Isla Grande.
 You can head to the boat docks at Muelle de la Bodeguita before 9:00 am and buy tickets the morning boat to get to the island (40,000 COP + 14,500 tax).
 It’s an easy 2 hour ride (sometimes choppy) before you arrive on one of the beautiful beaches of Isla Grande.

-We stayed at one of the hostels at Paradaiso Secreto and to be honest, we can’t recommend it.
-The rooms were beautiful, but the staff was poor and the entire place was a rip off.
-They were charging double for everything when normally hostels are budget friendly.
+We stayed at one of the hostels at Paradaiso Secreto and although the rooms here are affordable and the location is good, we can’t really recommend it.
+The staff were charging double for everything when normally hostels are budget friendly.
 They also played ridiculously loud trance music all day from morning til midnight and it really took away from the tranquility of the island.
+Plus, the pool wasn’t fit for swimming.

-Stay at another place on the island (there are a few good ones that we spent our time at) and you’ll have a great time here.
-There is hardly anything here so be prepared to rough it a bit.
+There is hardly anything on Isla Grande so be prepared to rough it a bit.
 The “town” is a true Caribbean village with no real shop or grocery store.
 You’ll have to knock on some doors because almost every home is actually a shop, but they don’t have any signs to tell you so.

 This is another place that’s a pretty easy day trip from Cartagena, but we recommend staying a couple of nights here rather than just visiting for a day.
 It’s really close to one of the main sights in this area, Tayrona National Park, but most people who visit the park head in on an overnight trip, sleep in hammocks on a beach inside the park and then leave.

-This American-Owned institution had an amazing restaurant with extremely cheap cocktails, great food and a really funky vibe.
+The American-Owned Costeño Beach Surf Camp has an amazing restaurant with extremely cheap cocktails, great food and a really funky vibe.
 The beach here is lovely, but due to strong currents it’s not usually recommended that you swim here.
 If you stay at one of the hotels with a pool, you can chill there all day and enjoy the sound of the crashing waves.

-The day trip into Tayrona National Park from here is definitely recommended as well and Costeño Beach makes for a unique way to visit the park and enjoy some relaxing beach time too.
+The day trip into Tayrona National Park from here is definitely recommended as well.
+Costeño Beach makes for a unique way to visit the park and enjoy some relaxing beach time too.
+Definitely a must-see when backpacking Colombia.

-Punta Gallinas, the 4,600m Puracé Volcano, the Amazon region and Capurganá which is a laid-back fishing village, are a few other amazing off-track places you can visit in Colombia.
+Punta Gallinas, the 4,600m Puracé Volcano, the Amazon region and Capurganá which is a laid-back fishing village, are a few other amazing off-track places you can visit when travelling Colombia.

 You’re planning a trip to an amazing place and there are many pros to travelling Colombia.
 Travel is very personal and different for everybody, so you’ll probably find many more positives when you’re here.
 We’ve only listed a few.

 Budget travellers can rejoice at the recent dive of the Colombian Peso because it means that a once good-value place is now a budget traveller’s paradise.
-There aren’t many places on earth where you can get such great bang for your buck.
+There aren’t many places left where you can get such great bang for your buck.

 Colombians (and expats) really know how to run great hostels in this country.
 We always prefer to stay in hostels, not just because they’re often a better value, but because they come with an unbeatable ambiance and the private rooms are often nicer than hotels in the same price range.

-We came across some of the nicest hostels we’ve ever stayed in while travelling Colombia.
-Many of them had king-sized beds and rooftop patios with pools.
+We came across some of the nicest hostels we’ve ever stayed in while backpacking Colombia.
+Many of them had king-sized beds and rooftop patios with pools, while our favourite was set on a beautiful farm.
 We even had one room that was 800 square feet and had a massive jacuzzi!
 Yes… in a hostel.
 You really can’t beat the staff, value, location and vibe at some of Colombia’s best hostels.

 We were kind of expecting chicken buses and minivans when we first arrived in Colombia, but that wasn’t the case at all.
 Many of the buses that we took were pretty luxurious, with wide lazy-boy-style chairs, air conditioning and western movies playing (dubbed in Spanish).
 The best part is that these VIP buses are still affordable, averaging at around $4 / hour.